 The boat will journey to spend the night in one of the bays.

-Dav 4: Kalabsha - Seit El Wali – Aswan
+Dav 4: Kalabsha - Beit El Wali – Aswan (Luxury Safari Boat)

 Breakfast will be served as we make an early departure towards Aswan city.
 This particular route features a beautiful display of the Lake's banks.